FortiGate

 Description

-This article explains how to use filters to clear sessions on a FortiGate unit, based on the CLI command:
+This article explains how to use filters to clear sessions on a FortiGate unit based on CLI commands:

 diagnose sys session <arguments>